 Students in Grades 4 and 5 each have a homeroom that they begin the morning in, and then students rotate to three different classrooms to receive instruction from the four intermediate level teachers.
-The fourth grade and fifth grade will rotate separately as a class to Ms. Sem for Math and Science, Mrs. Easley’s room for English and Religion, Mrs. Bedard for Social Studies and Literature, and Madame Giron for 4th & 5th grade French.
+The fourth grade and fifth grade will rotate separately as a class to Ms. Shields for Math and Science, Mrs. Littlefield’s room for English, Mrs. Bedard for Social Studies and Literature, and Mr. Loescher & Mr. Moore for 4th & 5th grade Religion.

 The content areas were paired up to provide a more authentic study of the material and skill development.
 Rarely in this world do the skills we use in high school, college, or our careers have only one focus.
 Rather, it becomes important to think of the skills we are building in a holistic manner.
 The combination of two content areas also helps prepare the students for the rotations and collaboration between content areas that they will experience in middle school without overloading them with too many stressors that they are not developmentally prepared to handle.